-Susan Doniz is the chief information and data analytics officer of The Boeing Company and senior vice president of Information Technology & Data Analytics at The Boeing Company.
-She leads all aspects of information technology, information security, data and analytics for the world’s largest aerospace company.
-She also supports the growth of Boeing's business through IT- and analytics-related revenue-generating programs.
+Susan Doniz is the chief information and data analytics officer of The Boeing Company and senior vice president of Information Technology & Data Analytics, where she leads all aspects of information technology, enterprise security, data and analytics.
+She also supports the growth of Boeing's business through IT and analytics-related revenue-generating programs.
 Doniz is a member of the company’s Executive Council.

-Prior to joining Boeing in May 2020, Doniz was the Group CIO of Qantas Airways, where she focused on expanding the airline’s digital ecosystem and adopted new technology to support the needs of the business and its customers.
+Before joining Boeing in 2020, Doniz was the Group CIO of Qantas Airways, where she expanded the airline’s digital ecosystem and adopted new technology to support the needs of the business and its customers.

-Previously, during a 17-year career at Proctor & Gamble, she led IT programs in support of the supply chain, research-and-development and sales, as well as a cross-functional program to digitize the company.
-She’s also worked at SAP and Aimia.
-At SAP, she was a strategic advisor to the Global CEO on transformation and technology issues in support of customers.
+Previously, during a 17-year career at Procter & Gamble, she led IT and analytics programs in support of sales, research and development, the supply chain, as well as a cross-functional program to digitize the company.
+Doniz also worked at SAP, where she was a strategic adviser to the global chief executive officer on transformation and technology issues in support of customers, and Aimia.

 Doniz has been a champion and self-starter of a variety of diversity networks for women in science, technology, engineering and mathematics, as well as for Hispanics in business leadership.
 The Association of Latino Professionals For America named her as one the most powerful Latinas in 2022.

-An honors graduate of the University of Toronto with a degree in Engineering, she has lived and worked in Australia, Canada, Spain, most of the countries in Latin America and the United States.
-Her first language is Spanish, which she speaks at home with her family.
-She also is fluent in French and English.
+She has lived and worked in Australia, Canada, Europe (Spain, Netherlands and Belgium), most of the countries in Latin America and the United States.
+Her native language is Spanish and she is also fluent in French and English.